 Sidelobe Reduction in Cognitive Radio Systems Using Hybrid Technique

-Orthogonal frequency division multiplexing (OFDM) is one the best candidate for dynamic spectrum access due to its flexibility of spectrum shaping.
-However the high sidelobes of the OFDM signal that results in high out-of-band radiation, introduces significant interference to the users operating in its vicinity.
-This problem becomes more critical in cognitive radio (CR) system that enables the un-licensed users to access the spectrum holes not used by the licensed users at that time.
+Orthogonal frequency division multiplexing (OFDM) is one of the best candidates for dynamic spectrum access due to its flexibility of spectrum shaping.
+However, the high sidelobes of the OFDM signal that result in high out-of-band radiation, introduce significant interference to the users operating in its vicinity.
+This problem becomes more critical in cognitive radio (CR) system that enables the secondary users (SUs) users to access the spectrum holes not used by the primary users (PUs) at that time.
 In this paper, we present a generalized OFDM framework that has a capability of describing any sidelobe suppression techniques, despite of whether one or a number of techniques are used.
 Based on that framework, we propose cancellation carrier (CC) technique in conjunction with the generalized sidelobe canceller (GSC) to reduce the out-of-band radiation in the region where the licensed users are operating.
-Simulation results shows that the proposed technique can reduce the out-of-band radiation better as compared with the existing techniques found in the literature.
+Simulation results show that the proposed technique can reduce the out-of-band radiation better when compared with the existing techniques found in the literature.

 A Compact Ultra-Wide Band Antenna with C-Shaped Slot for WLAN Notching